ISA-tools/stato/README.md

 See dedicated webiste at: http://stato-ontology.org/

+The source for this website is available at https://github.com/agbeltran/stato-app

 Access STATO:
   - in BioPortal at: http://bioportal.bioontology.org/ontologies/STATO
   - in the [EBI Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/): https://www.ebi.ac.uk/ols/ontologies/stato